infernojs/eslint-plugin-inferno/docs/rules/no-danger-with-children.md

-# Prevent problem with children and props.dangerouslySetInnerHTML (react/no-danger-with-children)
+# Prevent problem with children and props.dangerouslySetInnerHTML (inferno/no-danger-with-children)

 This rule helps prevent problems caused by using children and the dangerouslySetInnerHTML prop at the same time.
-React will throw a warning if this rule is ignored.
+Inferno will throw a warning if this rule is ignored.

 ## Rule Details